Richard P. Feynman Professor of Theoretical Physics

 Institute for Quantum Information and Matter, an

 Preskill is a member of the National Academy of Sciences, a fellow of the American Physical Society, and a two-time recipient of the Associated Students of Caltech Teaching Award.
-He has been the Lorentz Chair at the University of Leiden, the Rouse Ball Lecturer at the University of Cambridge, the Loeb Lecturer at Harvard University, the Aisenstadt Chair at the Centre de Recherches Mathématiques, the Arnold Sommerfeld Lecturer at the University of Munich, and the American Mathematical Society Josiah Willard Gibbs Lecturer.
+Among other honors, he has been the Lorentz Chair at the University of Leiden, the Rouse Ball Lecturer at the University of Cambridge, the Loeb Lecturer at Harvard University, the Aisenstadt Chair at the Centre de Recherches Mathématiques, the Arnold Sommerfeld Lecturer at the University of Munich, the American Mathematical Society Josiah Willard Gibbs Lecturer, the Oppenheimer Lecturer at UC Berkeley, and the Bethe Lecturer at Cornell University.
 Preskill has mentored more than 50 Ph.D. students and more than 50 postdoctoral scholars at Caltech, many of whom are now leaders in their research areas.

 [see short biography]